invisiblegaudi/bidijkstra/readme.md

 * make use of es6+
 * be fun to write (e.g. no semicolons, yep.)

+## Installation

+`npm install bidijkstra`

-Usage
+## Usage

----
+To see it navigate a graph of the alphabet in order, run the examples.js file with Node.js

+`cd node_modules/bidijkstra && npm start`

-Right now if you want to use it you may only use a preset heuristic function and/or graph.
+Right now if you want to use it you may only use a preset heuristic function and graph.
-These are limited to enough for me to write tests but you can add your own.
+These are just enough for me to write tests but you may add your own more complex examples.

-Please see the examples file for more details
+Please see the examples file for more details on practical usage.

-TODO
+## TODO
----

 Obviously (at only v0.5) this just only works and there much more to do

 * more functional